-In contrast, fracking has led to much larger earthquakes in Canada (up to M 4.1 in Fox Creek, Alberta (Schultz et al., 2017)) but there is a fat, less restrictive traffic light system in place in Canada and perhaps lower public concern.
+In contrast, fracking has led to much larger earthquakes in Canada (up to M 4.1 in Fox Creek, Alberta (Schultz et al., 2017)) but there is a lot less restrictive traffic light system in place in Canada and perhaps lower public concern.
 The difference in reaction may be threefold: a) Albertans are much more accustomed to the petroleum industry, as for many it is in fact their livelihood; b) the region where shale gas activity is taking place in Canada is less populated than Lancashire; and c) there is natural seismicity of similar magnitude in this part of Alberta, providing residents with a measure of familiarity with this level of ground shaking.
 The occurrence of large induced earthquakes is not solely associated with fracking.
 There are numerous anthropogenic causes of seismicity including mining, oil and gas activity, water impoundment via dams and weirs and geothermal energy production (Foulger et al., 2018).
-While these activities normally lead to minor amount of micro-seismicity (earthquakes less than Mgy 2.0), there are notable exceptions.
+While these activities normally lead to minor amount of micro-seismicity (earthquakes less than Mw 2.0), there are notable exceptions.
 For example, in 1967, the construction of the Koyna hydroelectric dam in India led to Mw 6.6 earthquake (Berg et al., 1969; Gupta et al., 1969).
-Oil and gas activity in Uzbekistan led to a Mw 7

-880 dam in India led to Me 6.6 earthquake (Berg et al., 1969; Gupta et al., 1969).
-Oil and gas activity in Uzbekistan led to a Me 7 event in 1976 (Foulger et al., 2018).
+Oil and gas activity in Uzbekistan led to a Mw 7 event in 1976 (Foulger et al., 2018).
 Recently, the American state of Oklahoma has seen a dramatic rise in seismicity which is attributed to sub-surface wastewater injection associated with oil and gas extraction.
 Here, the largest events were greater than magnitude 5 and led to damage to several homes and businesses as well as a few injuries (Keranen et al., 2013).

-4 Closing Thoughts
+570 4 Closing Thoughts

-885 During the final stages of writing this paper, COVID-19 reached the UK and we all went into a period of extended lockdown and isolation.
+During the final stages of writing this paper, the coronavirus reached the UK and we all went into a period of extended lockdown and isolation.
 As everyone stayed at home, except those providing essential services, the anthropogenic noise in the country dropped to levels not experienced in decades.
-In additional to traditional journal sources (e.g. Gibney (2020); Lecocq et al. (2020)), seismologists across the world have been sharing on social media visual graphics that illustrate reductions in seismic noise across most seismic networks.
-Figure 15 is one such example, produced by Dr. Stephen Hicks at Imperial College in London.
+In additional to traditional journal sources (e.g. Gibney (2020)), seismologists across the world have been sharing on social media visual graphics that illustrate reductions in seismic noise across most seismic networks.
+Figure 14 is on such example, produced by Dr. Stephen Hicks at Imperial College in London.
 It shows the seismic noise on two UK networks (BGS and Raspberry Shake), comparing levels before and after lockdown.
 It also shows correlation with UK retail and recreational activity.